 By Alicia Sopatyk, PAg, Livestock and Feed Extension Specialist, Tisdale

-For more information, contact your nearest Regional Livestock and Feed Extension Specialist or call the Agriculture Knowledge Center at 1-866-457-2377.
+For more information, check out the Pasture Lease Agreement document or contact your nearest Livestock and Feed Extension Specialist.